laksh8ster/NoGreedCookie/README.md

 5. Done.

 ## Why NoGreedCookie?
 Tracking without consent is spying—end of story.
-This extension fights back: you decide what runs, not ad networks.
-Guardian can ask for support (fair game), but hidden greed gets shut down.
+This extension counter back: you decide what runs, not ad networks.
+Hidden greed gets shut down.
 GPLv3 keeps it free—forever.

 ## License
 GNU General Public License v3 (GPLv3)—free to use, modify, share, as long as derivatives stay open.
 Copyright © 2025 laksh8ster.
 See [LICENSE](LICENSE) for details.